 Current studies are showing that the benefits of exercise are very simple when applied to the gut.
 It appears as though all exercise is beneficial, but aerobic exercise and the microbiome is the most researched.
 Let’s take a closer look.

-It is well established that regular exercise of any type, is associated with 50% reduced risk in colon cancer.
-The mechanism, or the steps of how it works, has not been understood.1 As technology and knowledge advances, the current understanding is that the pathway of prevention occurs through improved bacterial diversity.
-This increase of diversity produces an increase of fermented product by the bacteria, namely short-chain fatty acids (SCFA).2, 5 These SCFA are then absorbed through the top most lining of the intestine, the mucosa.
+It is well established that regular exercise of any type is associated with a 50% reduced risk of colon cancer.
+The mechanism, or the steps of how it works, has not been understood.1 As technology and knowledge advance, the current understanding is that the pathway of prevention occurs through improved bacterial diversity.
+This increase of diversity produces an increase of fermented products by the bacteria, namely short-chain fatty acids (SCFA).2, 5 These SCFA are then absorbed through the topmost lining of the intestine, the mucosa.
 Researchers’ current thinking is that the body’s microbiome influences the body similar to an endocrine organ.
 Just like the endocrine system releases hormones to the bloodstream, gut bacteria release compounds such as SCFA, which are then transported across to the lining of the gut.

 From there the compounds are picked up by blood or lymph to reach the target tissue.
-Just one example of an important target site is the brain, giving us our current understanding of the “gut-brain axis.”
-This endocrine like contribution to the body is helpful in maintaining homeostasis.
+Just one example of an important target site in the brain, giving us our current understanding of the “gut-brain axis.”
+This endocrine-like contribution to the body is helpful in maintaining homeostasis.
 5 Homeostasis is the body’s ability to maintain a steady equilibrium despite the many processes going on in the background.

 A study done on rats in 2008 showed that, over a 5-week period, mice who voluntarily exercised had a much different gut than mice who were not allowed to exercise.
 Not only was there a significant difference in butyrate production, but the cecum (pouch right after the small intestine, first part of the large intestine where the majority of good bacteria live) itself was about 1.5x larger than the non-exercise group.
 This suggests that this portion of the colon is in better health and capable of producing the beneficial mucus barrier than their non-exercising peers.2